ChillBDD/Chill/README.md

 }
 ```

-This style  a bit of a mixture between MSpec style, BDD Style testing, and using some really useful frameworks such as [XUnit](https://github.com/xunit/xunit), [AutoFac](http://autofac.org/), [NSubstitute](http://nsubstitute.github.io/), [FluentAssertions](http://www.fluentassertions.com/) and [AutoFixture](https://github.com/AutoFixture/AutoFixture).
+This style is a bit of a mixture between MSpec style, BDD Style testing, and using some really useful frameworks such as [XUnit](https://github.com/xunit/xunit), [AutoFac](http://autofac.org/), [NSubstitute](http://nsubstitute.github.io/), [FluentAssertions](http://www.fluentassertions.com/) and [AutoFixture](https://github.com/AutoFixture/AutoFixture).

 ## Automocking container